Chevrolet Cobalt Insurance Rates

 Rates are averaged for all Chevrolet Cobalt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Chevrolet Cobalt Insurance
+How to Find Affordable Chevrolet Cobalt Insurance

-- You may be able to save approximately $130 per year simply by quoting early and online
+- You may be able to save as much as $130 per year just by quoting online well ahead of the renewal date

 Using a rate comparison tool will help you find the best Chevy Cobalt insurance rates, regardless of if you are shopping for Cobalt SS insurance rates or trying to find out how much does a 2006 Chevy Cobalt cost to insure.